» Use Cases

 Using Terraform, the production environment can be codified and then shared with staging, QA or dev.
 These configurations can be used to rapidly spin up new environments to test in, and then be easily disposed of.
 Terraform can help tame the difficulty of maintaining parallel environments, and makes it practical to elastically create and destroy them.

 » Software Defined Networking

 Software Defined Networking (SDN) is becoming increasingly prevalent in the datacenter, as it provides more control to operators and developers and allows the network to better support the applications running on top.
 Most SDN implementations have a control layer and infrastructure layer.

-Terraform can be used to codify the configuration for software defined networks.
-This configuration can then be used by Terraform to automatically setup and modify settings by interfacing with the control layer.
-This allows configuration to be versioned and changes to be automated.
-As an example, AWS VPC is one of the most commonly used SDN implementations, and can be configured by Terraform.
+You can use Terraform to codify the configuration for software defined networks.
+Terraform can then use this configuration to automatically set up and modify settings by interfacing with the control layer.
+This allows the configuration to be versioned and changes to be automated.
+For example, you can use Terraform to configure AWS VPC.

 » Resource Schedulers

 In large-scale infrastructures, static assignment of applications to machines becomes increasingly challenging.
 To solve that problem, there are a number of schedulers like Borg, Mesos, YARN, and Kubernetes.
 These can be used to dynamically schedule Docker containers, Hadoop, Spark, and many other software tools.